typst-community/tytanic/docs/book/src/guides/watching.md

 However, you can work around this by using [`watchexec`] or an equivalent tool which re-runs `tytanic` whenever a file in your project changes.

 Let's look at a concrete example with `watchexec`.
-Navigate to your project root directory, i.e. that whhich contains your `typst.toml` manifest and run:
+Navigate to your project root directory, i.e. that which contains your `typst.toml` manifest and run:
 ```shell
 watchexec \
   --watch . \